kwladyka/form-validator-cljs/README.md

 ## Tips & Tricks & FAQ

-- Architecture of library let you make customizable things on it.
+- Architecture of library let you make custom UI and validation on it.
 You can modify `atom` returned by `form-init`, `add-watch` on `atom`, add functions on top of core functions, use your own functions instead of core ones.
 It is designed to let you make customizable things.
 In most of cases you really don't need to do it.
-It could be usefull if you like to make your module based on this one.
+It could be useful if you like to make your module based on this one.
 - To not prevent send form with warning (not error) messages like "Password is weak.
 We recommend to use better password." you have to use your own `form-valid?` function or make two `form-init` (first for errors and second for warnings).
 I decided to not make it part of this library, because it is individual thing for project.
 - Probably you want to write your own functions to generate UI HTML form and inputs based on this library.
 UI is individual thing for project, so I decided it wouldn't be part of this library.
 Instead this library give solid basement, which let you to build visualisation on it.

 ---

-Everythin below this line is mainly for myself as a maintainter of this library.
+Everything below this line is mainly for myself as a maintainer of this library.

 ## Developing

-Library has to be always check with web browsers mamually!
+Library has to be always check with web browsers manually!
 Not only automated tests.
 The reasons are differences between web browsers and practical aspects of usability vs imagination :)

 To do it use `doc` branch from this repository.